infr/falldetector-public/thesis.md

 ## Automatic monitoring

 When elderly people fall it is particularly serious and often leads to injury or death.
 That is why automatic monitoring has an important role in home care and care centers.
 (Kroputaponchai & Suvonvorn 2013) The fear of falling leads to restricted ADL/IADL.
 The fear is justified, fall related injuries are among the five most causes of death for the elderly population.
 If falls would be detected the patient could be provided with in-time medical treatment.
-(Lin, Ling 2007, 1172) In-time medical treatment could save lives.
+(Lin & Ling 2007, 1172) In-time medical treatment could save lives.
 The presence of personnel brings an elderly patients the feeling of safety (Sanerma 2009, 71).
 Could the presence of an automatic fall detecting system also lower the fear and therefore increase ADL/IADL?

+One of the methods to automatically monitor persons and their activities is utilizing sensors.
+These can be *body-worn sensors* or *embedded sensors* installed to the environment.
+Embedded sensors generally need a large network of sensors.
+They could be placed on every door to detect when it does open or close.
+(Cardinaux et al. 2011) Or as Ropponen (2012) suggested sensors could be mounted in to the floor.
+These embedded systems are usually costly to maintain and the installation or relocation of them can be time-consuming.
+Embedded sensors are also highly sensitive to the performance of the sensor.
+Body-worn sensors could monitor falling, activity, vital signs, etc. and they do it quite effectively.
+In body-worn sensors user compliance is poor and they do not work if the patient forgets to wear them.
+Fall detection could also be made with floor vibration sensors, sound monitoring or video monitoring.
+These methods could also be combined to get the advantages of all systems.
+(Cardinaux et al. 2011)

+Video based monitoring has some advantages, one single camera could monitor one room and pick up most of the activities in that room.
+Also the installation of a robust system could be easy.
+There are still some barriers to overcome, mostly around the patients concerns about their privacy.
+(Cardinaux et al. 2011)

-Traditional surveillance systems need an operator to track activities with a video displaying multi-monitor setup.
+Traditional video surveillance systems need an operator to track activities with a video displaying multi-monitor setup.
 All the recording occur centralized and there is a complete lack of privacy.
 There need to be a paid operator watching the screens over the surveillance period.
 On top of this there is a study showing that after 22 minutes the operator will miss 95% of the activities on the screen.
 (Fleck & Straßer 2010.
 986)

 One of the biggest concerns for the patients is about how they preserve their privacy.
 Some of them are not agreeable with installation of cameras and sensors in their home.
 The main concern is the loss of privacy and particularly in solutions that includes cameras.
-(Cardinaux, Bhowmik, Abhayaratne & Hawley 2011, 11) This is why the privacy concerns, in such a system, should be taken seriously.
+(Cardinaux et al. 2011, 11) This is why the privacy concerns, in such a system, should be taken seriously.

 There are different technologies available for processing video material in a secure way.
 The video can be filtered and obscured so that identities or activities can not be recognized.
 A silhouette can be placed over the humans in the video so that they can not be identified.
-(Cardinaux, Bhowmik, Abhayaratne & Hawley 2011, 11-12)
+(Cardinaux et al. 2011, 11-12)

 For the reasons presented above the proposed solution will be a smart camera system.
 A smart camera system is a privacy respecting solution.
 In the system there are multiple camera nodes.
 Each camera node can analyze the video automatically and detect falls.
 The cameras will not transfer the video to any centralized system and thus preventing loss of privacy.
 (Fleck & Straßer 2010.
-986-987) If the camera detects a fall it will alarm the personnel or family.
+986-987) In the proposed solution no human is able to see the video.
+If the camera detects a fall it will alarm the personnel or family.
 The alarm can be made with different solutions and are discussed further later in this thesis.

 ### Video analysis